Skip to content

 Using SQL Scripts in Your Automation

-HuLoop allows you to use SQL scripts in automation cases through Functions and Commands:
+HuLoop allows you to use SQL scripts in automation cases through Functions and Actions:

 Execute Query on SQL Database Function